johnwheeler/flask-live-starter/README.md

 # Welcome to Flask-Live-Starter

-Starting a Flask application in development mode on your local machine is easy.
+Developing a Flask application locally is easy.
 However, getting it up and running on production infrastructure is a harder.

 Flask-Live-Starter prescribes a set of best-of-breed infrastructure components that make deploying to VPS instances a snap.
 It includes Fabric tasks that automate provisioning, deployment, and common post-deployment operations (database backup and log tailing).
 Deploy early and easily with Flask-Live-Starter!